ethannicholas/Frost/docs/interfaces.md

         @default
         method defaultMethod() {
-            Console.writeLine("this method also has an implementation!")
+            Console.printLine("this method also has an implementation!")
         }
     }